 Dr. Gillian King

-Gillian King is a Senior Scientist at Bloorview Research Institute in Toronto, with appointments at the University of Toronto, Western University, and McMaster University.
+Gillian King is a Distinguished Senior Scientist at the Bloorview Research Institute in Toronto, with appointments at the University of Toronto, Western University, and McMaster University.
 Her primary interest is in the psychosocial aspects of pediatric services and child, youth, and parent well-being.
-Her research interests include the participation of children with disabilities, youth transitions, parent wellness and resilience, and client engagement.
+Her research interests include the participation of children with disabilities, youth transitions, child, youth, and parent resiliency, clinical listening, and client engagement.
 Her research also encompasses the delivery of health services, including models of service delivery and practice, and service providers' approaches and expertise.
-Gillian holds the Canada Research Chair in Optimal Care for Children with Disabilities (Tier 1).
-Her current funded research includes client engagement, services for families, and residential immersive life skills programs for youth.
+Gillian holds the Canada Research Chair in Optimal Care for Children with Disabilities (Tier 1) and has developed more than two dozen evidence-based measures and assessment tools.
+Her current funded research includes investigations of client engagement, resiliency, and refinement of the Measure of Processes of Care (MPOC).

 Areas of Focus